fmgribbon/time_series/README.md

 - All product price were positive.
 - There were negative number of products sold.
 It was assumed that these were products that were returned.
 - The revenue data were aggregated by months.
 There were 12 observations per year.
-- The data is stationary after the stationary test was done using statools adfuller.
+- The data is stationary after the stationarity test was done using statools adfuller.
 - The data have a trend with peaks and valleys.
 It reaches its low points in July and accelerates rapidly up to the end of the year.
 - The revenue patterns repeat every year.
 - The 70:30 ratio was used to generate the training and test dataset.